JHUNJHUNU TOURISM GUIDE

 Bihari Ji Temple: It is a temple in Jhunjhunu, which is immensely popular for its antique paintings.
 Sri Biharji Temple is from a similar period and contains some fine murals, although these too have suffered over the years.

 Shri Ranisatiji Mandir: Located in Jhunjhunu, it is one of the exemplary temples in India.
 It is one of the ancient pilgrimages in the country which is a historic, unprecedented masterpiece affording a panoramic view.

 The Sati Chowk: A magnificent portrayal of the highest is situated in the Pradhan Mand with the imposing Shikhar.
 The entire edifice in white marble is enchanting.
-The main Temple of Shri Rani Satiji houses the main sanctum sanctoram.
-Qamruddin Shah ki Darghah, Mertani Baori, Laxminath Temple, Khetan Haveli, Ishwardas Mohandas Haveli, Badal Garh, Birdhi Chand Well and Ajeet Sagar are some of the places worth visiting.
-It is also famous for colourful wall paintings.
+The main Temple of Shri Rani Satiji houses the main sanctum Sanctorum.
+Qamruddin Shah ki Dargah, Mertani Baori, Laxminath Temple, Khetan Haveli, Ishwardas Mohandas Haveli, Badal Garh, Birdhi Chand Well, and Ajeet Sagar are some of the places worth visiting.
+It is also famous for colorful wall paintings.

 Jhunjhunu has the widest range of accommodation available in the whole of Shekhawati towns.

 The Tourist Information Bureau: Hotel Shiv Shekhawati compound, Open: Monday to Saturday from 10 AM to 5 PM.
 Approved tourist guides can be hired from here.

 Banks and money changers: State Bank of India, Punjab National Bank, Bank of Baroda.